isomerpages/isomerpages-govtech/media/technews/_posts/2024-03-28-empowering-girls-in-tech-govtech-summer-internship.md

 Organised by our Women in (Gov)Tech (WiG) Employee Resource Group (ERG), this is part of our efforts to cultivate and nurture/empower female talent within the tech industry and in the Singapore Government.

-The three-month mentorship programme offers young women studying in university, polytechnic, or junior colleges a unique opportunity to work on personal projects that enhance their technical skills under the guidance of experienced GovTechies.
+The three-month mentorship programme offers young women studying at universities, polytechnics, or junior colleges a unique opportunity to work on personal projects that enhance their technical skills under the guidance of experienced GovTechies.

 Last year, one of our participants, [Ong Yong En](https://www.linkedin.com/in/yong-en-ong){:target="_blank"}, had the opportunity to be mentored by [Michael Cheng](https://www.linkedin.com/in/miccheng){:target="_blank"}, a Principal Software Engineer at GDS-ACE (Meteor), and second-time mentor at the programme.